 To use the cigarette lighter, press it in.
-After it finishes heating up, it automatically pops out ready for use.
+When it becomes heated, it automatically pops out ready for use.

 If the engine is not running, the key must be in the "ACC" position.

 Do not hold the cigarette lighter pressed in.